 - giving advice that when planning a pregnancy and whilst pregnant the safest approach is not to drink alcohol UK Chief Medical Officers’ alcohol guidelines review

-Transition to parenthood and first 2 years can be helped by healthcare professionals:
+- supporting the transition to parenthood and first 2 years

-- early identification of perinatal mental health problems; providing evidence-based interventions and signposting to specialist support where needed using NICE guidance on postnatal depression
+- supporting early identification of perinatal mental health problems - providing evidence-based interventions and signposting, to specialist support where needed using NICE guidance on postnatal depression

 - promoting and providing newborn screening programmes and childhood immunisations programme

-- working with parents and early years settings to provide an integrated review at age 2 for all children using ASQ-BE and ASQ-SE as part of a holistic assessment of health, growth and development; to identify children who are not developing as expected and to work with families to promote development and targeted interventions as indicated
+- working with parents and early years settings to provide an integrated review at age 2 for all children using ‘ASQ-3 BE’ and ‘ASQ-SE’, as part of a holistic assessment of health, growth and development; to identify children who are not developing as expected, and to work with families to promote development and targeted interventions as indicated

 - providing early help and access to local services for children and families who may need additional support, at times when they need it most